 The areas around Goose Creek are at greatest risk for flash flood events because of its steep declining profile.
 The Fox River is influenced not just by local rain events but by most of Northeastern Illinois and Southern Wisconsin.
 The Illinois River is influenced by east northeast Illinois, into parts of Western Indiana, the Kankakee River, the Des Plaines and Chicago Rivers.
 It is important to understand that Ottawa is the watershed for over 11,000 square miles.

-Information on whether your property is in the 100-year floodplain can be obtained from the Building Official or City Engineer by checking the City of Ottawa’s Geographic Information System (GIS), which has all properties listed in the regulatory floodplain.
+Information on whether your property is in the 100-year floodplain can be obtained from the Building Official, City Engineer, or by checking the City of Ottawa’s Geographic Information System (GIS), which has all properties listed in the regulatory floodplain.
+This information can also be found through FEMA’s Geo Platform at http://fema.maps.arcgis.com/home/index.html .
 Stop by City Hall at 301 West Madison Street or call the Community Development at 815-433-0161, ext.
-19 or ext.
-20.
+219 or ext.
+220 for more information.

-It is illegal to dump materials, yardwaste or debris into a required waterway and violators may be fined.
-(515 ILCS 5/5-5).
-If you see someone dumping debris in our water courses or suspect any other illegal activity, please contact Community Development at 815-433-0161.
+It is illegal to dump yard waste, dirt, or other debris/liquids into a waterway and violators may be fined (515 ILCS 5/5-5).
+If you see someone dumping debris in our water courses (storm drains, sewers, creeks, ditches, streets, rivers) or suspect any other illegal activity, please contact the Community Development Department at 815-433-0161.

 - Flood Hazard Plan